Cameron says he, Obama can do more to solve Syria crisis

-ZAATARI REFUGEE CAMP, JORDAN (Reuters) - Britain and the United States should make finding a way to solve the Syrian crisis a priority following the re-election of President Barack Obama, British Prime Minister David Cameron said on Wednesday.
+ZAATARI REFUGEE CAMP, JORDAN, Nov 7 (Reuters) - Britain and the United States should make finding a way to solve the Syrian crisis a priority following the re-election of President Barack Obama, British Prime Minister David Cameron said on Wednesday.

 “Right here in Jordan I‘m hearing appalling stories of what is happening inside Syria,” Cameron told journalists at a camp for Syrian refugees in Jordan.